The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Methodology

 \section{Methodology}

-To answer our research question, we apply a two-pronged methodology within a cross-functional team.
+To answer our research question, we apply a two-pronged methodology within an interdisciplinary team.
 This section first describes the team and the distribution of responsibilities and incentives.
 We then describe the \ac{cdss}.
-That is followed by the two prongs of the approach, first the legal analysis of the AI Act and then the XAI analysis, both in relation to the \ac{cdss}.
+That is followed by the two prongs of the approach: the legal analysis of the AI Act and the XAI analysis, both in relation to the \ac{cdss}.
 We then show how the two prongs merge.